 Certainly!
-Check the Training Dates page to make sure we're in a training period.
+Check the website to make sure we're in a training period.
+Usually if it is during school term time, we'll be training.
 Send an email or just turn up.
 If you come towards the end of training you can have a chat with one of our experienced members about the class.

 I have lots of questions, is there someone I can speak to about Kendo?

 Yes, come to a training session.
 You can speak to someone either before we start or after we finish.
 If you can't make it to training, then send an email with your phone number so we can ring you.